 Admissions requirements for the Auditor Program include the following:

-- Before application to the Institute’s auditor program, an applicant must have acquired a minimum of 100 hours of personal analysis with a Jungian analyst(s) who is a member of the International Association for Analytical Psychology (IAAP).
+- Before application to the Institute’s auditor program, an applicant must have acquired a minimum of 100 hours of personal analysis completed recently with a Jungian analyst(s) who is a member of the International Association for Analytical Psychology (IAAP).

 - An autobiographical essay in which the applicant seeks to convey his or her suitability for the auditor program by addressing: life experiences and personal qualities, academic and professional achievement, and a deep interest in Jungian thought and practice.
 The suggested length of the essay is six to ten pages.